sajayprakash/megathread/README.md

 ## Custom Rom

-- [Graphene OS 🌟](https://grapheneos.org/) - An open source privacy and security focused mobile OS
+- [Graphene OS 🌟](https://grapheneos.org/) - An open source privacy and security focused mobile OS.
 - [Calyx OS](https://calyxos.org/) - An open source Android mobile operating system that puts privacy and security into the hands of everyday users.
 - [Lineage OS](https://lineageos.org/) - A free and open-source operating system for various devices, based on the Android mobile platform